alephium/www/src/content/news/alephium-block-rewards-72d9fb9fde33/index.md

 ### Orphan and Uncle Blocks

 Alephium uses the ghost algorithm similar to ETH.
-A main chain block may reference uncle blocks, and both the miner of the main chain block and the miner of the uncle block will receive rewards.
+A main chain block may reference uncle blocks, and both the miner of the main chain block and the miner of the [uncle block](https://x.com/alephium/status/1844762425876508908) will receive rewards.

 You may need to wait for a while to confirm whether an orphan block is an uncle block.
 If the height of the orphan block is `h`, it can be referenced by a main chain block with a height in the range of `[h+1, h+7]`.
-Therefore, you need to wait about `7 * 16s`.
+Therefore, you need to wait about `7 * 8s`.
 However, due to variability in block time, you may need to wait longer to ensure that the uncle block miners receive their rewards.

 The max reward is 7/8th of the regular reward and is defined by the time/distance between the main chain block and the uncle block.
 If the uncle block hash is added quickly to the new block header (e.g., the uncle block happened just before the “nephew” one), it will receive 7/8 of the regular reward.
 OTOH, if it is farther (i.e., it happens seven blocks after the uncle was produced), it will receive 1/8 of the regular reward.